adulau/mmdb-server/README.md

 # mmdb-server

-mmdb-server is an open source fast API server to lookup IP addresses for their geographic location.
+mmdb-server is an open source fast API server to lookup IP addresses for their geographic location, AS number.
 The server can be used with any [MaxMind DB File Format](https://maxmind.github.io/MaxMind-DB/) or file in the same format.

 mmdb-server includes a free and open [GeoOpen-Country database](https://data.public.lu/fr/datasets/geo-open-ip-address-geolocation-per-country-in-mmdb-format/) for IPv4 and IPv6 addresses.
-The file GeoOpen-Country is generated on a regular basis from AS announces and their respective whois records.
+The file [GeoOpen-Country](https://cra.circl.lu/opendata/geo-open/mmdb-country/) and [GeoOpen-Country-ASN](https://cra.circl.lu/opendata/geo-open/mmdb-country-asn/) are generated on a regular basis from AS announces and their respective whois records.

 # Installation